HazelHawadi/Golden-Flavour-Recipes/README.md

 - The Home page serves as the gateway to our culinary world.
 It may feature a captivating hero section with amazing images of delicious dishes, accompanied by a brief introduction to Zvekumba Recipes.
 - Visitors can quickly navigate to different sections of the website, including Breakfast, Lunch, Dinner, and Subscribe, using the intuitive navigation bar.

+2. ### Recipe Pages
+#### Breakfast:
+![breakfast page][def4]
+- Start your day off right with the Breakfast page!
+Discover a variety of delicious and nutritious breakfast recipes to fuel the morning.
+From omelets to  pancakes, there is something to satisfy every craving.
+Each recipe comes with clear instructions, ingredient lists, and helpful tips to ensure the recipe turns out perfect every time.
+- To keep the page neat there is the 'Read more' to click to see the rest of the ingredients and steps

+3. ### Lunch
+-